-You're searching for a productivity solution that can help you improve patient experience.
-So you'll need to consider (at least) the seven following parameters.
+You're searching for a productivity solution that can help you improve your most valuable outcomes: compliance, revenue, and customer experience.
+So you'll need to consider (at least) the seven following parameters:

 1. Scalability

 Not only should the entire contact center organization be able to find value from this solution, but it also needs to grow in value with use.
 Insights delivered should power continuous process improvements.